NoorAdinTirhi/carDealership/README.md

     Also contains spinners for other stuff like gender, country and cities

     cities spinner and phone code text view are automatically filled with appropriate values depending on the last chosen value of the country spinner

+# What we need to do :
+    1- each of the activities that can be reached by the navigation menu are currently empty and need implementation 2- there's a chance that the current database structure needs to be changed, but I don't know